 - For every task, ask: “Is this the most important step I can take toward my five-year goal?”
 If you could do only one thing to get toward your goal, what would it be?
 If you had only 30 minutes a day to work on your goal, what would you do?

 - Sort tasks accordingly.
 For instance, if your five-year goal is to double the number of customers that buy one of your products or services every month, hiring outstanding customer service staff will go a lot further toward that goal than handing out business cards at a networking event.

 To learn how you can integrate 10x thinking into your company’s business strategies, bookmark our blog and read the next post in this two-part series.

 At TERRA Staffing, our recruiters strive to stay informed about the latest business strategies and goals – and put that knowledge to work for our clients.
-Contact us today to learn more about our recruiting services in Phoenix, Seattle and Portland.
+Find one our branches today to learn more about our recruiting services.